aleksnavratil/afterburner/README.md

 ## Explanation of the files in this repo

 * `afterburner.py` is the main executable file.
 It's structured in three chunks.
-There's a headers section, wherein we import various libraries and load some config info from file.
-Then there are a bunch of function definitions, and finally a main method.
+There's a headers section, wherein we import various libraries.
+Then there are a bunch of class and function definitions.
+And lastly, there's a main method.

-* `config.yaml` is a user-adjustable configuration file.
-Basically this is where you tell Afterburner where your cartridge file is.
-This can be anywhere, but it's common to make a subdirectory underneath the `whatever_your_path_is/afterburner` repo called something like `cartridge_library`.

 ## How to run this software